Performance Estimation for Smooth and Strongly Convex Sets: Gradient Methods for Epismooth Functions

 Under an appropriate regularity condition, we find that the convergence of any epismooth minimization method converges to its classic smooth convergence rate as the ratio between $L$ and $R$ grows.
 That is, if initialized sufficiently close to $x_\star$, perhaps from some initial ``burn-in'' procedure, guarantees proven for $L$-smooth minimization can be lifted to $L$-epismooth minimization.

-Formally, this result relies on the following regularity condition, ensuring that if initialized sufficiently close to $x_\star$, the method's $N$ iterates remain bounded. \begin{definition} A gradient method defined by $H$ is \textbf{eventually-epismooth-stable} if for any $L$, there exist constants $\bar{R},C > 0$ such that applying~\eqref{Eqn:Epi-GM} to any $L$-epismooth function with $\|x_0 - x_\star\| \leq R < \bar{R}$ must have $\|x_i-x_\star\| \leq C R$, $\|g_i\| \leq C L R$, and $|f_i| \leq C LR^2$ for all $i=0,\dots,N$. \end{definition} Given this regularity condition, the asymptotic performance of any gradient method for epismooth minimization is characterized as follows, proof deferred to \cref{App:ES-Proof-Epi-PEP-Convergence}. \begin{theorem} For any gradient method defined by $H$ that is eventually-epismooth-stable,
+Formally, this result relies on the following regularity condition: A gradient method defined by $H$ is \textbf{eventually-epismooth-stable} if for any $L$, there exist constants $\bar{R},C > 0$ such that applying~\eqref{Eqn:Epi-GM} to any $L$-epismooth function with $\|x_0 - x_\star\| \leq R < \bar{R}$ must have $\|x_i-x_\star\| \leq C R$, $\|g_i\| \leq C L R$, and $|f_i| \leq C LR^2$ for all $i=0,\dots,N$.
+This condition ensures the following asymptotic relation, proven in \cref{App:ES-Proof-Epi-PEP-Convergence}. \begin{theorem} For any eventually-epismooth-stable method defined by $H$,

-\end{theorem} Informally, \textit{eventually, epismooth functions behave like smooth functions}.
-That is, after running some initial burn-in method to produce $x_0$ with $\|x_0 - x_\star\|$ sufficiently small, optimization strategies for smooth functions such as momentum \cite{Nesterov,OGM} or recent long-step gradient descent techniques \cite{Silver_Accel,Grimmer_Accel} should be applicable to epismooth functions.
-One simple example of an eventually-epismooth-stable algorithm is setting $H = \mathrm{diag} (h,\dots, h)$ for some $h \in (0,2)$.
-One can directly show such an iteration guarantees descent and a nonincreasing distance to $x_\star$, as illustrated in \cref{Fig:EpiSmoothGD_Diagram}, ensuring the needed bounds.
-In the following section, we provide numerical evidence that acceleration schemes like momentum and long steps~\cite{Silver_Accel} can also be lifted to epismooth optimization.
-A direct analysis quantifying how long of a burn-in phase would be needed for these accelerated methods to apply stably is beyond our scope and left as a future direction.
+\end{theorem} Hence, after an initial burn-in producing $x_0$ with $\|x_0 - x_\star\|$ sufficiently small, optimization strategies for smooth functions such as momentum \cite{Nesterov,OGM} or recent long-step gradient descent techniques \cite{Silver_Accel,Grimmer_Accel} may be applicable to epismooth functions.
+One simple example of an eventually-epismooth-stable algorithm is applying \eqref{Eqn:Epi-GM} with stepsizes $h \in (0,2)$ (i.e., $H = \mathrm{diag} (h,\dots, h)$).
+One can directly show this iteration guarantees descent and a nonincreasing distance to $x_\star$, as illustrated in \cref{Fig:EpiSmoothGD_Diagram}, ensuring the needed bounds.